pminina01/readthedocs/Tutorial.md

 ```
 This snippet will direct all logs (name="*") of level **Info** or higher (which includes **Info**, **Warn**, **Error** and **Fatal**) to a target named logfile.

-Note that as you are typing this in Visual Studio, you should see Intellisense suggesting attribute names and validating their values.
+Note that as you are typing this in Visual Studio, you should see IntelliSense suggesting attribute names and validating their values.
 The final configuration should look like this:
 ```
 <?xml version="1.0" encoding="utf-8" ?>
 <nlog xmlns="http://www.nlog-project.org/schemas/NLog.xsd"